DougieWougie/DougieWougie/README.md

   <img height="24" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/raspberry-pi/raspberry-pi.png" />
 </span>

-## Interests
-- 👀 Interested in programming, maths, and data analysis.
-- 🌱 Learning React Native and Amplify.
-- 💞️ Contextualise, build experience, and transition to a new career.
-- 📫 me@dougiewougie.com
 <!---
 DougieWougie/DougieWougie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.